tonytvo/blog-generator/content/blog/learning-organization/index.md

 This outline captures the core structure and major themes of *The Fifth Discipline*.
 Let me know if you need more details on any specific section!

 # Quotes

+**"The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn."**

 "Marking a book is literally an experience of your differences or agreements with the author.
 It is the highest respect you can pay him"